CarlHalstead/Jenkins-for-Unity-with-DigitalOcean/README.md

 Now that your sever is up and running I will be assuming that you have an open SSL connection to your server with your own user so you can run commands in the terminal.

 1. [Download the latest version of the Unity Hub](https://forum.unity.com/threads/unity-hub-v-1-0-0-is-now-available.555547/).
 You may need to give it executable permissions.
-Either by right-clicking it through your VNC client and going to Properties -> Permissions -> Allow executing file as program or by 'cd'ing to the folder through the terminal and running ```sudo chmod +x UnityHubFileName```
+Either by right-clicking it through your VNC client and going to Properties -> Permissions -> 'Allow executing file as program' or by 'cd'ing to the folder through the terminal and running ```sudo chmod +x UnityHubFileName```
 2. When executable, run Unity Hub (The file you just downloaded) and sign in.
 This will give you a Unity license to use when building your projects.
 3. Install the version(s) of Unity you will use to build your projects.
 (Note: The Unity Hub does not show all available versions, there are more [here](https://forum.unity.com/threads/unity-on-linux-release-notes-and-known-issues.350256/))